Gaelic football: 20th century Gaelic football

-In 1939 at Yankee Stadium New York City Kerry played Galway in front of a crowd of 70,000 spectators.
+In 1939, at Yankee Stadium in New York City, Kerry played Galway in front of a crowd of 70,000 spectators.

 By 1958, Wembley Stadium hosted annual exhibition games of Gaelic football in England, before tens of thousands of spectators.

 Ladies' Gaelic football has become increasingly popular with women since the 1970s.

 Interactions with Australia (1967–)

 In 1967, Australian journalist, broadcaster, and VFL umpire Harry Beitzel, inspired by watching the 1966 All-Ireland senior football final on television, sent an Australian team known as the "Galahs" including South Melbourne's Bob Skilton, Richmond's Royce Hart, Carlton's Alex Jesaulenko and Melbourne and Carlton legend Ron Barassi as captain-coach – to play against Mayo and All-Ireland champions Meath, which was the first recorded major interaction between the two codes.

 What then followed is the current International Rules Series between players of both codes and utilizing rules from both codes, which also gives them a chance to represent their country.
 The GAA chooses the team to represent Ireland, while the AFL chooses the team to represent Australia and has added a stipulation that each member of their team must have been named an All-Australian at least once.
 The two countries take turns hosting the series, and both countries' and sports' respective most prestigious venues – Croke Park and the Melbourne Cricket Ground (MCG) – have hosted series Tests.
-What is known as the Irish experiment also occurred, with Australian rules football clubs recruiting Gaelic football players?
+What is known as the Irish experiment also occurred, with Australian rules football clubs recruiting Gaelic football players.
 Irishmen who have distinguished themselves in both codes include Dublin's Jim Stynes – a 1984 minor All-Ireland football champion who became the 1991 Brownlow Medallist, a recipient of the Medal of the Order of Australia and a member of Melbourne's Team of the Century – and Kerry's Tadhg Kennelly, the first man to become both a senior All-Ireland football champion (2009) and an AFL Premiership player (2005 with Sydney, the Swans' first flag in 72 years).

 Rules

 Overview

-Players advance the football up the field with a combination of carrying, bouncing, kicking, hand-passing, and soloing (dropping the ball and then toe-kicking the ball upward into the hands).
+Players advance the football up the field with a combination of carrying, bouncing, kicking, hand-passing, and soloing (dropping the ball and then toe-kicking it upward into the hands).
 In the game, two types of scores are possible: points and goals.
 A point is awarded for kicking or hand-passing the ball over the crossbar, signalled by the umpire raising a white flag.
 A goal is awarded for kicking the ball under the crossbar into the net, signalled by the umpire raising a green flag.
-Positions in Gaelic football are similar to that in other football codes, and comprise one goalkeeper, six backs, two midfielders, and six forwards, with a variable number of substitutes.
+Positions in Gaelic football are similar to those in other football codes and comprise one goalkeeper, six backs, two midfielders, and six forwards, with a variable number of substitutes.